 In the short run, while you may be able to get by messaging lists that have not opted-in, it is unlikely peer to peer tools will continue to exist by the 2024 campaign cycle.

 The call to action has never been more clear: movements should start building their opt-in list now.

 Want to learn more about Strive 10DLC or dedicated short codes subscription plans?
 Schedule a demo with a member of our Partnerships team.

-About Strive Digital: Strive is a powerful broadcast SMS tool used by organizations and campaigns around the world.
+About Strive Messaging: Strive is a powerful broadcast SMS tool used by organizations and campaigns around the world.
 We make it easy to scale your messaging while building relationships with your movement.
 Grow your base, mobilize your supporters, and deepen connections — all in one place.
 We’re innovating what texting can do, so your messages always make an impact.
 Strive only allows its users to send messages to lists that have opted-in.